 The sanitary sewers and related pipes threat subcategory includes any part of a wastewater collection facility that collects or transmits sewage containing human waste, but does not include any part of the facility that is a sewage storage tank or works designed to carry out a designed bypass (there are separate threat circumstances for these exceptions).
-The circumstances that are considered to determine if a sewage collection system is a significant drinking water threat are the volume of sewage conveyed by the system per day and the potential for the discharge from the system to result in the presence of pathogens or a specific set of chemicals in groundwater or surface water.
+The circumstances that are considered to determine if sanitary sewers and related pipes are a significant drinking water threat are the volume of sewage conveyed by the system per day and the potential for the discharge from the system to result in the presence of pathogens or a specific set of chemicals in groundwater or surface water.